FC Wichita: FC Wichita Women

 As stated above, the FC Wichita women were announced as the first professional women's club in Wichita first competing in the Women's Premier Soccer League from 2017 through 2019.

-Inlow announced in the introductory press conference Hutchinson Community College Women's soccer head coach, Sammy Lane, would lead the inaugural season for FC Wichita.
-He also introduced University of Kansas alum, Whitney Berry, Jami Reichenberger, Peyton Vincze, and Kansas State's Brookelynn Entz, who at the time was a high school player for Newton High.
+Inlow introduced University of Kansas alum, Whitney Berry; Northern Iowa's Jami Reichenberger; Oklahoma State's Peyton Vincze; and Kansas State's Brookelynn Entz, who at the time was a high school player for Newton High.

 On January 18, 2021, FC Wichita announced they would join the United Women's Soccer League.

+After not playing in a league for the 2023 season, FC Wichita returned to the WPSL for the 2024 season.
+In 2025, FC Wichita will field a professional team in the newly formed WPSL PRO, and will be one of the 12 inaugural teams taking part.